I need human help to enter verification code (office hours only)

 High Holydays Family & Teen Programming

 We have a wonderful team of service leaders, youth musicians and songleaders, and childcare professionals providing youth and family programming for Rosh Hashanah and Yom Kippur.
-On each holiday there will be two family services, one for children ages 5 and younger, and one for 1st-7th graders.
+On each holiday there will be a family service for children ages 0-seventh grade and their families.
 We also have a teen program for our post-B'Mitzvah-aged members.
-For families with siblings spanning both family services, please pick the service that will best suit your family (siblings of any age are welcome at either family service)!

 In order to ensure we have enough staff to provide childcare for all who need it, you must preregister kids and teens — you can register your kids here.

-Childcare is provided after both the Shorashim (families with children 5 years old and younger) and the Family Service (families with children in 1st-7th grade), enabling parents to join the main service for the Torah service and Rabbi Toba's talk.
+Childcare is provided after the Family Service, enabling parents to join the main service for the Torah service and Rabbi Toba's talk.
 Childcare will include a hardy snack and activities connected with High Holyday themes.
 On Yom Kippur, childcare will also be provided in the evening starting at Mincha.

 Please read on for details!